Niloy333/Wearanize_plus/README.md

 The Wearanize+ dataset is hosted on the <i>Radboud Data Repository</i> (RDR) and can be accessed from two RDR collections—one open-access (named <i>Wearanize+ OA</i>) and the other restricted access (referred to as "Wearanize+").
 The latter is only accessible upon signing a <i>Data Use Agreement</i> (DUA).
 Here are the access instructions for both collections:

 > [!CAUTION]
 > **Both the Wearanize+ and Wearanize+ OA datasets may only be used for scientific research purposes.
-By using either dataset, you agree that you will not attempt to identify any of the study's participants.**
+By using either dataset, you agree that you will not attempt to identify any participants.**

 ### Wearanize+ OA